God, With, Us: Incarnation in Three Soundbites

 Why so few?

-- Deepest indicators: Pervasive worship practices reflecting the Church's relationship with Jesus (Rev 1:12-18).
+- Deepest indicators: Pervasive worship practices reflect the church's given relationship with Jesus (Rev 1:12-18).

-'Lord' (Hebrew adonai, and later Greek kurios, standing in for 'YHWH'):
+His title 'Lord' (Hebrew adonai, and later Greek kurios) stands in for 'YHWH'

 - The Councils of Nicea, 325 and Constantinople, 381 respect these convictions by affirming both humanity and divinity.